 PMXT

-The repository direction is raw-first:
+The preferred workflow is raw-first:

-• point runners at those raws directly
+• Point runners at those raw hours with local:/....

 Runner Source Modes

-DATA = MarketDataConfig(
+MarketDataConfig(

 platform=Polymarket,